Viewport Emulation with Chrome’s Device Metrics

 Chrome now comes with a built-in feature that allows you to emulate your site in many size of device screen and resolution.
 To enable it, open the Developer Tools Setting by navigating from the View > Developer > Developer Tools menu.

 Head over to the Devices panel.
 Select Add custom device to add a custom viewport size, pixel ratio, and the user agent.

 Now, the custom device we added will appear in the device selection as follows.
 Select it and you should see viewport changed instantly.

 For the rest, you can find a complete list of mobile device viewport sizes in Screensiz.es.

 Google Chrome has a lot of helpful features that can streamline the development process.
-Now, by using Device Metrics, you can debug your website for specific viewport size without having to deal with restricted connectivity, using third-party browser extensions, or trawling through an
+Now, by using Chromes Device setting, you can debug your website for specific viewport size without having to deal with restricted connectivity, using third-party browser extensions, or trawling through an